-- Health insurance – You need to have German insurance that is valid for at least 1 year.
-It’s easy to get once you are in Germany and you don’t need to be a citizen of Germany to get it.
+- Health insurance – You need to have German insurance that’s valid for at least one year.
+It’s easy to get once you’re in Germany, and you don’t need to be a German citizen to get it.

 It’s very rare someone is denied for this visa if they can show they have a job and proof of income.
 You can find out more information here.

-The best, easiest, and most effective way to stay in Europe long term is to vary the amount of countries you visit so that you are in the Schengen area for only 90 days.
-As I said, there are a lot of countries not in the zone so this is easy to do.
+The best, easiest, and most effective way to stay in Europe long term is to increase the number of countries you visit so you’re in the Schengen Area for only 90 days.
+As I said, there are a lot of countries not in the Area, so this is easy to do.

-If do want to stay in the Schengen area beyond the 90 day limit, you need to apply for one of the visas listed above.
-When you go to the interview, make it crystal clear that you have enough money to support yourself, you are not looking for a job, and give good reasons why you need to stay longer.
+If you do want to stay in the Schengen Area beyond the 90-day limit, you need to apply for one of the visas listed above.
+When you go to the interview, make it crystal clear that you have enough money to support yourself, you’re not looking for a job, and give good reasons why you need to stay longer.
 I doubt “I want to spend more time drinking in Greece” will get you anywhere.

-If you are like me, and want to stay longer than 90 days, be prepared to work the system.
-I decided not to apply for my Swedish visa because of the wait time and go for the French one instead.
-If I am denied that visa, I will enter on a normal, 90 day tourist visa and head to Berlin for the independent work visa.
+If you’re like me and want to stay longer than 90 days, be prepared to work the system.
+I decided not to apply for a Swedish visa because of the wait time and go for the French one instead.
+If I’m denied that visa, I’ll enter on a normal, 90-day tourist visa and head to Berlin for the independent work visa.
 But that’s because I can show proof of income.
-If that’s not you, be like my friend Mike, who is currently bouncing around Europe after entering using the Chunnel trick.

-In the end, it is not impossible to stay longer in the Schengen zone.
+In the end, it’s not impossible to stay longer in the Schengen Area.
 By working the system a bit and using the few loopholes that do exist, one can legally stay past 90 days and enjoy all Europe has to offer without worrying about being barred for life.

 —> 10 Ways to Get Cheap Flight to Europe